-The used robot is the Aldebaran Nao 4.0 [11], which is a humanoid robot with an Intel ATOM 1,6ghz CPU.
+The used robot is the Aldebaran Nao 4.0 [11] which is a humanoid robot with an Intel ATOM 1,6ghz CPU.
 It has two cameras, capable of taking snapshots of 640×480 pixels.
 The dataset used for training consists of 2370 images, taken at one frame per second, from one of these cameras.
+Higher framerates are possible, but 1 frame per second is chosen to guarantee that there is enough difference between the frames.
 The set of images is split into 43 groups, each of which is between 20 and 128 frames long and describes a single recording of a penalty shootout by one opponent robot, as seen from the goalkeeper's point of view.
-PLSA was applied on the optical flow found in these images as described in subsection 3.2, with $N_c = 25$, resulting in 43 temporal documents.
-PLSM was applied on these documents to find recurring motifs.
-For comparison, activity patterns were found in the data for various numbers of motifs N_z and its maximum duration T_z , as activities in the image sequence may vary in length (see figure 4).
+An average duration of a penalty shootout recording is 55 seconds.
+PLSA was applied on the optical flow detected in these images as described in subsection III-B, with $N_c = 25$, resulting in 43 temporal documents.
+PLSM was applied on these documents to find reoccurring motifs.
+For comparison, activity patterns were discovered in the data for various numbers of motifs N_z and its maximum duration T_z , as activities in the image sequence may vary in length (see Fig. 4).